mahinth1/Residence-time-calculation-from-metadynamics/README.md

 Metadynamics simulations (multiple runs) --> Post-processing --> Unbiased dissociation times (PLUMED) --> Fitting for residence times

+Software: VMD and PLUMED (visualization and analysis) ; NAMD with Colvars Modules (MD simulations)

 Required files: PDB (coordinates) and PSF (structural info); MD simulation trajectories (e.g., dcd, nc, or xtc formats)

 Notes: In each individual run files, you need to change or specific paths to data or trajectories yourself.